 Catch and Steer

-An investigation of new design urban design methods in London and a design research to Tarwewijk, Rotterdam
+Investigation urban design methods London & design research Rotterdam Tarwewijk

 HvdH investigated contemporary urban design methos as developed by Mark Brearley and the architect’s practice East in London which may be characterised as Catch and Steer.
 Such urbanism may be understood as a two-fold activity: catching multiple desires and investment flows and steering them in such a way that they support and amplify each other.
 British pioneers, practices such as East, grounded this method in pragmatism, realism and locality versus rather than on idealism and form-making.
 They argue against the idea that within the apparent parallelizing non-plan situation of the city no urban interventions of any meaning can happen anymore.